My Nepal Airlines flight from Kathmandu(KTM) to New Delhi was scheduled to depart at 5.00 pm.

 The driver promised me that we would reach by 2/2.30 pm.

 By now the remaining ten or twelve passengers in the bus knew I had a flight to catch.
 The driver kept giving me looks as if to assure that he would do his duty.
-A co-passenger started giving me information as to how much time the taxi in Kathmandu would take to reach the airport.
-At 2.30 pm, I began to give up hope.
+A fellow passenger started giving me information as to how much time the taxi in Kathmandu would take to reach the airport.
+At 2.30 pm, hope began receding.
 The driver had stopped for a cigarette.
 We were on the outskirts of KTM and now, most of my fellow passenger were telling me that it would take one hour to reach the airport and after the bus reached KTM.
 I had never missed a bus, train or flight in my life time and that was what still gave me some iota of confidence.

 But disaster struck a sweet fourth time.
 There was at traffic jam on the outskirts of KTM because a truck had broken down.
 We were at the bottom of the hill and I could see a winding road full of vehicles.
 On top of the hill was the checkpoint into KTM.
 I was constantly getting down from the bus to see if I could get a ride on a two wheeler.
 Soon a 5 minute journey on this hill became a one hour journey.

-The taxi I got into turned out to be a tortoise.
+The taxi turned out to be a tortoise.
 And even if the car could go faster, the driver did not seem confident enough to overtake other cars.
 After having been overtaken by other vehicles multiple times, I castigated the driver, pleaded and cajoled him to drive faster.
 The time was 4.45 pm.
-There was no way I could catch the flight.
-I was thinking about where to stay in KTM for the night.
+There was no way I could catch the flight and was thinking about where to stay in KTM for the night.

 And then the strangest thing happened.
 There was a dust storm.
+The world seemed to slow down for a moment.
 The driver mentioned that these storms were common in KTM.
 I asked him to keep quiet and floor the accelarator.
-I saw a directions sign to the airport.
-I was excited.
-We had reached.
-The taxi chugged into the airport and I jumped out of the car and reached the entry door into the airport.
+A directions sign to the airport came into view.
+I was excited that we were almost there.
+The taxi chugged into the airport and I jumped out of the car and reached the entry door into the Tribhuvan airport.

-It was 5 pm.
+It was 5.00 pm.
 A 6.30 hour journey to the airport became a 9+ hours journey.
 The check in time was long over and this was the time for the flight to take off.
 The security guard looked at my ticket and said that flight had taken off.
-I persisted and he allowed me in.
-I went running to the Nepal Airways counter.
+I persisted and after he allowed me in, went running to the Nepal Airways counter.
 The attendant saw my ticket and smiled.
 That was the first hint of good news.

 Apparently the dust storm had delayed all the flights that evening.
-I was elated.
+The elation on my face was evident.
 There was no way that this was happening.
+This was an absolute miracle.
 I had caught my flight.
-This was an absolute miracle.
-After checking in my baggage, I reached the departure lounge to find it chaotic.
+After checking in my baggage, I reached the chaotic departure lounge.
 There was no protocol or procedures anywhere.
-I thanked myself for this infrastructure.
-If the airport was more modern, my flight may have taken off at 5 pm.
+But it just didn’t bother me and in fact was mighty pleased with this infrastructure.
+If the airport was any more modern, my flight may have taken off at 5 pm.
 To end the story, the flight back to Delhi was one of the most comfortable flights of my life and no one on the flight understood why I was beaming so much.

 After I reached New Delhi, my backpack which I had checked in went missing.
 After two excruciating days, during which I even wrote to the airline CEO without response, my bag came back to New Delhi.
 I did not receive a single apology.
 I guess the bag itself was the apology and my check-in on that day in KTM airport was the bonus.

 Disclaimer – The photos of the bus displayed on this page are not owned by me.
-In fact I was not in any state of mind to shoot photographs that day.
+My mental frame of mind did not allow me to use a camera.